Sirrah91/HMI_to_SP/v1.0/README.md

 # Model Evaluation

 1. **Load your data** as a 4D numpy array.
 The expected shape is `(num_observations, num_lat, num_lon, num_quantities)`.
 2. Data can be collected from FITS files using the `prepare_hmi_data` function in `./modules/utilities_data.py`.
+The data are interpolated to the **Hinode/SOT-SP resolution**, with latitude and longitude steps of `dlat = 0.31998` and `dlon = 0.29714` arcsec per pixel.
+Magnetic field components are converted to the local reference frame.
 We note that `prepare_hmi_data` rotates the data such that north is up and west is right.
-3. We recommend using the `process_patches` function in `./modules/NN_evaluate.py` for evaluation.
+3. We recommend using the `process_patches` function in `./modules/NN_evaluate.py` for evaluation of the data.
 This function is scalable and allows evaluation of full-disk observations with low memory usage.

 ## Minimum Version
    ```python
    from modules.utilities_data import prepare_hmi_data